 The NYE ball drop is actually not a new tradition.
 It’s been happening for well over a century, starting in 1907.

 21. The ball rarely ever takes time off.

 There are only two years in which the ball wasn’t dropped at all.
 These were 1942 and 1943 and were postponed due to the Second World War.
 The ball was dropped in 2020 – but for the first time, no one was in attendance as a result of the COVID-19 pandemic.

 New Year’s Eve is one of few celebrations which translates all over the world.
 While Christmas translates hugely all over the planet, most cultures use the Gregorian calendar.
 New Year is commonly seen as a chance for good luck and fresh starts.

 However, Chinese New Year is slightly different.
 This normally occurs every February!
 Therefore, it’s entirely possible for you to spend New Year twice a year.

-Do you have any fun or interesting facts about New Year’s Eve that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about New Year’s Eve?
+Share them in the comments below!